intel-lab-lkp/linux/Documentation/hwmon/hwmon-kernel-api.rst

 for other functions such as interrupt handlers or for attributes which are fully implemented in the driver, hwmon_lock() and hwmon_unlock() can be used to ensure that calls to those functions are serialized.

+If the visibility of sysfs attributes changes during runtime, the driver needs to call hwmon_update_groups() with the hwmon device as parameter to update attribute visibility.
+If the driver registered thermal zones using hwmon_device_register_with_info() and the visibility of thermal sensors changes, this call will also update thermal zones as needed.

 Using devm_hwmon_device_register_with_info()
 --------------------------------------------